Back to Customer Stories

 Components of ChatGPT's AI Model

-Now that we’ve established the list of models available for use at the moment, let’s look into how they’re made.
+Now that we've established the list of models available for use at the moment, let's look into how they're made.
+Understanding how ChatGPT works at the component level helps you evaluate which model version fits your workflow and why each upgrade changes output quality.
 Here are some of the key components that make AI models as useful and fast as they are today.

 Transformer Architecture